Robert Tollast: Biography

 During long visits to South Africa, he painted three generations of the Oppenheimer family, among other prominent figures in industry.
+His work was exhibited in 1959 in the Africana Museum (now MuseuMAfricA) in Newtown, Johannesburg.

 The list of Tollast's most interesting portrait commissions includes clients internationally prominent in the arts, sciences, industry and politics, of which one of the most notable is that of Sir Winston Churchill.
 This was the last official portrait, of which the sitter — notoriously difficult over portraits of himself — went on record to express his approval.

-Robert Tollast's most recent important commission was to paint, in oil, all the partners of the partners of the Geneva private bank Lombard Odier & Cie.
-He also works in water-colour and pastel and is a notably successful painter of children.
+Tollast's recent commission was to paint, in oil, all the partners of the partners of the Geneva private bank Lombard Odier & Cie.
+He also works in watercolour and pastel and is a notably successful painter of children.

 At the time of his death, Tollast was royal court painter to the Habsburg family of Austria.
+His work is included in museum collection at the National Portrait Gallery in London.